UPDATE: - May 21, 2014

 On November 14, 2012 we celebrated with our parents that Elijah has now going an entire year without a seizure.
 He was even hospitalized with pneumonia and a temperature of 103.9 without having a seizure!
 We've completely weaned him off of Klonipin with his last dose being March 1, 2011.
 As the days have continued to pile up and he's overcome illnesses and ailments, we can't help but hope and pray we may have actually seen his last seizure.
 On his 66th day seizure-free Elijah met his new baby sister Sophie who was born on January 19th.
 On February 4th, he had his first day of skiing (seen above at Stowe, VT) and he LOVED it.

 Ours is most definitely a story of joy and we pray it provides hope for those still battling this disease day-by-day.
-Elijah had his seizures over a 152 day span and has now gone nearly that long with out a seizure.
+Elijah had his seizures over a 152 day span and has now gone 21 months without a seizure.
+In April 2013, we started reducing 1 pill of Depakote a day and he is now on just 3 a day (with plans to completely be weaned off on October 28, 2013) - down from 9 at his peak in 2011.
+He has also now had 4 straight 'all-clear' EEGs.
 We also fully have our little boy back.
 He still faces some developmental delays particularly with his speech, but we are confident that he will eventually catch-up.
 We are truly blessed by his recovery and the stretch he is currently on and pray for his continued health.